IdaLundholm/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Variable names
-variables 3-68 are extracted from the original accelerometer data.
+Variables 3-68 are extracted from the original accelerometer data (only values of mean and standard deviation).
 Variable 1 describes the activity that was performed during the measurements and variable 2 is a numeric value unique for every subject.

 1.  activity : factors with levels walking, walkingupstairs, walkingdownstairs, sitting, standing and laying
 2.  subject : numeric vector 1-30